 - will ensure that people who are unbanked are assured of their right to open a basic bank account.
-This is important in opening up access and making electronic payments available to people currently excluded from the market. - may lead to a greater number of banks (and non-banks who offer payment accounts) offering a switching service and offering basic bank accounts
+This is important in opening up access and making electronic payments more available to people currently excluded from the market. - will lead to a greater number of banks (and non-banks who offer payment accounts) offering a switching service, as it will become compulsory for all providers of payment accounts (as opposed to just the current members of CASS) to offer a switching service. - will lead to a greater number of banks offering basic bank accounts.

-While there is limited scope for industry collaboration specifically on PAD, in order for PAD to be effective it may be helpful for the industry to undertake an awareness raising campaign to highlight consumers' right to an account and their ubiquitous availability.
-This could also help to counter previous problems relating to lack of awareness of basic payments accounts and the mis-selling of current and packaged accounts.
-Likewise, activity around the Directive may go some way towards raising public awareness and consumer confidence in the switching service, which could lead to a reduction in the incidence of detriments related to difficulty in switching (AP2, AP3 and AP4).
+While there is limited scope for industry collaboration specifically on the PAD, in order for the PAD to be effective it may be helpful for the industry to undertake an awareness raising campaign to highlight consumers' right to an account and their availability.
+This could also help to counter previous problems relating to a lack of awareness of the existence of basic payment accounts and the mis-selling of current and packaged accounts.
+Likewise, activity around the Directive may go some way towards raising public awareness and consumer confidence in the switching service, which could address the detriments related to difficulty in switching (HS1 & HS2).
+Another potential area for collaboration might be to develop standards to deal with switching between CASS and non-CASS members.

-However, on its own, the Directive will not provide the control that the unbanked or marginally banked require and so there may be limited up-take of electronic payment services among those who may stand to gain most from using them.
+However, on its own, the Directive will not provide the control that the unbanked or marginally banked require (see UN12 &13 around competition not currently meeting user needs for transparency/control) and so there may be limited up-take of electronic payment services among those who may stand to gain most from using them.
 This points to the need for industry to address issues of customer control and 'request to pay'.
+This in turn will need appropriate marketing to build the awareness and confidence of that set of consumers with the services.

-There is also scope for the industry to consider how it can work together to solve detriment UN27 and UN28, relating to the inconsistent application of JMLSG guidance on acceptable identification and verification documents for account opening, which is currently often a barrier for vulnerable or non-standard customers.
-PAD still allow for banks to refuse a customer to open a bank account if they think it would infringe money laundering regulations.
-The Directive has very strict criteria for refusing to open an account and banks should not be able to hide behind AML as a reason for refusing an account.
-Even so, if the Directive is poorly implemented, there is potentially a risk that identity requirements could limit the usefulness of PAD in increasing inclusion.
+There is also scope for the industry to consider how it can work together to solve detriment FC4 on acceptable identification and verification documents for account opening, which is currently often a barrier for vulnerable or non-standard customers.
+The Directive has very strict criteria for refusing to open a basic bank account and banks should not be able to hide behind AML as a reason for refusing a basic bank account.
+Even so, if the Directive is poorly implemented, there is potentially a risk that identity requirements could limit the usefulness of the PAD in increasing inclusion.